PaletiKrishnasai/CSE597FInalProject-Text2mol/README.md

 # CSE597FinalProject-Text2mol

-Name: Krishnasai Paleti
+Name: Krishnasai Paleti <br />
-PSU mail: kxp5619@psu.edu
+PSU mail: kxp5619@psu.edu <br />

-This is the final submission code base for the "CSE597 - Vision and Language" course.
+This is the final submission code base for the "CSE597 - Vision and Language" course. <br />

 NOTE: Running this code base is expensive and colab pro or colab pro+ is needed.
-A100 GPU is preffered as the runs take approximately 5-6 hours per notebook.
+A100 GPU is preffered as the runs take approximately 5-6 hours per notebook. <br />

 Instructions:
 - Download the data from the parent repo https://github.com/cnedwards/text2mol/tree/master/data